-The Company had no sale of undue accounts receivable on December 31, 2024.
+The merged company had no sale of undue accounts receivable on December 31, 2024.
 The relevant information for the sale of undue accounts receivable on December 31, 2023 is as follows:

-Counterparty Offered Amount Transferred to Other Receivables Available Advance Amount Advanced Amount Annual Interest Rate for the Advanced Amount (%) Hua Nan Commercial Bank \$ 28,415 \$ 28,415 \$ 28,415 \$ - 0.85%~0.90%
+Counterparty Offered Amount Transferred to Other Receivables Available Advance Amount Advanced Amount Annual Interest Rate for the Advanced Amount (%) Hua Nan Commercial Bank \$ 28,415 \$ 28,415 \$ 28,415 \$ - 0.85%-0.90%

-According to the terms of the sale agreements, losses arising from commercial disputes shall be borne by the Company, while losses arising from credit risks shall be borne by the respective banks.
+According to the terms of the sale agreement, losses arising from commercial disputes shall be borne by the merged company, while losses arising from credit risks shall be borne by the respective banks.